-Economic substance describes the economic (operational) reality of a corporate structure which has been put in place because of international tax optimization reasons.
+Economic substance describes the economic (operational) reality of a corporate structure that has been put in place because of international tax optimization reasons.

 Taking into account the above-mentioned and, in line with international and European best practices and orientations, the Madeira International Business Center (MIBC or IBCM) was the leading jurisdiction to set up enhanced economic substance requirements for the international services, trading and shipping companies operating within its scope.